opendocsg/slw-judgments-backfill/2014_SGHC_37/report.md

 21     I have referred to considerations of proportionality.
 Proportionality acts as a counterbalance to the principles of deterrence, retribution and prevention in the sentencing matrix.
 This is reflected in the simple fact that although a lifetime ban from driving would better serve the objectives of deterrence and prevention than a ban of a shorter duration, courts do not routinely impose lifetime bans.

-22     The principle of proportionality has been expressed in several different ways: the sentence must be commensurate with the gravity of the offence, the sentence must fit the crime, and a proportion must be maintained between the offence and the penalty ( _Public Prosecutor v Saiful Rizam bin Assim and other appeals_ [2014] SGHC 12 at [29]).
+22     The principle of proportionality has been expressed in several different ways: the sentence must be commensurate with the gravity of the offence, the sentence must fit the crime, and a proportion must be maintained between the offence and the penalty ( _Public Prosecutor v Saiful Rizam bin Assim and other appeals_ <span class="citation">[2014] SGHC 12</span> at [29]).
 The principle of proportionality militates against the conclusion that in the case of a s 43(4) offence, the disqualification period imposed must invariably and inflexibly be double that of the original.

 **_Are aggravating and mitigating factors relevant to a strict liability offence?_**